 Popliteus and popliteofibular ligament function maximally in knee flexion to resist external rotation

-The popliteus tendon is a minor primary stabilizer (the anterior cruciate and anteolateral ligament being the main stabilizer)
+The popliteus tendon is a minor primary stabilizer (the anterior cruciate and anterolateral ligament being the main stabilizer)

 Minimal contribution of the posterolateral corner has been reported for anteroposterior tibial translation specifically in full extension and with anterior or posterior cruciate deficient knees.

-Lateral collateral ligament is primary restraint to varus stress at 5° and 25° of knee flexion
+The lateral collateral ligament is a primary restraint to varus stress at 5° and 25° of knee flexion

 Classification of Injury